 Export

-You can select hosts and export the columns in the Comma Separated Values (CSV) format with the Download CSV button.
+You can select hosts and export the columns in the Comma Separated Values (CSV) format with the Export button.
 Visible column data will be prepared and downloaded via your browser.

 Presets

 Presets have common options to use with a filter.
-In the Host View, the presets allow you to quickly see all active hosts or all inactive hosts.
-This can be used to quickly purge the system of systems that are not responding.
-The preset button when clicked will show the below options.
+In the Host view, the presets allow you to quickly see all active hosts or all inactive hosts.
+This can be used to quickly purge the system of hosts that are not responding.

 Deleting Hosts

-Hosts that are inactive or you do not want monitored any longer should be deleted.
-All hosts in the system count towards your active license total so keeping inactive hosts is wasteful.
+Hosts that are inactive or you do not want monitored any longer can be deleted.

 Below we used the "Inactive Only" filter preset to list all inactive hosts.
 Then we selected them all by clicking on the checkbox in the header row of the table.
 The quantity of selected entries is shown for your convenience at the bottom left corner of the table.